neurodata/SPORF/README.md

 ![Downloads shield](https://img.shields.io/pypi/dm/rerf.svg)

-SPORF (aka RerF, Randomer Forest or Random Projection Forests) is an algorithm developed by [Tomita et al. (2016)](https://arxiv.org/abs/1506.03410) which is similar to Random Forest-Random Combination (Forest-RC) developed by [Breiman (2001)](https://doi.org/10.1023/A:1010933404324).
+SPORF -- sparse projection oblique randomer forests (aka RerF, Randomer Forest or Random Projection Forests) -- is an algorithm developed by [Tomita et al. (2016)](https://arxiv.org/abs/1506.03410) which is similar to Random Forest-Random Combination (Forest-RC) developed by [Breiman (2001)](https://doi.org/10.1023/A:1010933404324).

 The difference between the two algorithms is where the random linear combinations occur: Forest-RC combines features at the tree level whereas RerF combines features at the node level.